sujato/drafts/general-introduction.md

 India had not yet developed the fully-fledged caste system of later times.
 But there was a much simpler fourfold division of society:

-- Aristocrats (*khattiya*): Owners of land (*khetta*), typically wealthy and powerful, engaged in statecraft, war, and production.
+- **Aristocrats** (*khattiya*): Owners of land (*khetta*), typically wealthy and powerful, engaged in statecraft, war, and production.
 The Buddha was from an aristocratic clan.
 The aristocrats placed themselves at the highest tier of society.
-- Brahmins: Members of a hereditary priestly class.
+- **Brahmins** (*brāhmaṇa*): Members of a hereditary priestly class.
 The brahmins were custodians of sacred texts called “Vedas”, and performed rituals and ceremonies to their various deities.
 However by the time of the Buddha many brahmins were simply engaged in ordinary worldly livelihoods and their religious role was secondary.
 They believed themselves to be the chosen of God.
-- Merchants (*vessa*): Engaged in trade and commerce.
+- **Merchants** (*vessa*): Engaged in trade and commerce.
-- Workers (*sudda*): Performed physical labor.
+- **Workers** (*sudda*): Performed physical labor.

 Not everyone fit into this neat scheme.
 We hear reference to outcastes and various tribal peoples.
 In addition, there were slaves or bonded servants.
 Finally, the ascetics (*samaṇa*) such as the Buddha saw themselves as having left behind all such notions of caste.

 ## The Many Spiritual Paths of Ancient India

-Change was not limited to the worldly sphere.
+Change in the Buddha’s day was not limited to the worldly sphere.
 The religious life of ancient India was equally dynamic.
-It would be a mistake to read modern conditions back into the ancient texts.
+For this reason it would be a mistake to assume that India in the time of the Buddha was primarily a Hindu society.
 Some of the elements that make up modern Hinduism may be discerned, but Indian religion, like spiritual and religious practice everywhere, has always been in a state of flux and evolution.

 Many of the old gods featured in the Ṛg Veda had vanished by the time of the Buddha, and many of the famed deities of later Hinduism had not yet appeared.
 Those who do appear take on a markedly different aspect; prominent gods may appear in minor roles, or a warrior like Sakka (AKA Indra) appears as an apostle of peace.
+There were no temples, no images, and no cult of devotion (*bhakti*).
+There is no mention of a system of *avatars*, and hence no concept that the various deities were expressions of more fundamental realities.

+Moreover, the outstanding feature of Hinduism—the great synthesis of religious and philosophical ideas, from simple animism to profound non-dualism—had not yet been undertaken.
+Different strands of religious life were quite distinct, and were not considered to be part of the same “religion”.

+Thus historians do not refer to the brahmanical religion of the time as Hinduism, but rather as Vedism or Brahmanism.
+It was nearly a thousand years later that the movement recognizable as modern Hinduism became prominent in India.

+There is, however, an oft-repeated claim to the effect that the Buddha “was born, lived, and died a Hindu”, attributed to the great pioneer of Indology, Thomas Rhys Davids.
+While it is true that he did write this, it was in an early work, page 116 of *Buddhism: its history and literature*, a lecture series published in 1896.
+But by 1912 his views had changed, for on page 83 of *Buddhism: Being a sketch of the life and teachings of Gautama, the Buddha* he said:

+>Gautama was born, and brought up, and lived, and died a typical Indian.
+Hinduism had not yet, in his time, arisen.

+Rhys Davids emphasizes that the Buddha did not have an antagonistic relation to the Brahmanical religion.
+His purpose was not religious reform, but freedom from suffering.
+However, on page 85 of the same work he comments:

+>In the long run the two systems were quite incompatible. … Gautama’s whole training lay indeed outside of the ritualistic lore of the Brahmanas and the brahmins.
+The local deities of his clan were not Vedic.

+Thus it is important to avoid reading modern conditions back into ancient times.
+The peoples of ancient India had their own rich, complex, and many-faceted spiritual lives.
+We can only begin to understand them, and to understand how the Buddha related to them, by setting aside our modern preconceptions and preoccupations and listening to what they had to say for themselves.

 An outstanding feature of early Buddhist texts is interreligious dialogue.
 The Buddha did not live in a Buddhist culture.
 We frequently encounter the Buddha and his disciples discussing various aspects of spiritual philosophy and practice with followers of other spiritual paths, or with people of no particular path.
 Sometimes they would come to the Buddha seeking to learn or even to attack.
 And it is not uncommon to find the Buddha and his disciples actively seeking out followers of other spiritual paths simply to engage in conversation.
 In this, the early texts are quite different from later Buddhist literature, which almost always consists of Buddhists speaking with other Buddhists.